OpenBagTwo/LighterEnd/README.md

 - Will likely feature ore, but not Thallasium or Ender Ore (and thus, there will be no Terminite nor Aeternium)—these material types are either redundant or overpowered.
 - Will not include Crystalite armor.
 Which, again, is overpowered.
-- While there _will_ be an armored elytra, it will be heavily nerfed (with the glide decay of Aeternium elytra and sub-Diamond levels of protection) in order to balance it with vanilla elytra
+- While the mod features an armored elytra, it is heavily nerfed (with the glide decay of Aeternium elytra and sub-Diamond levels of protection) in order to balance it with vanilla elytra
 - Will only feature one type of end soil, though this soil may take on different appearances in different biomes, and bonemealing the soil in different biomes will produce different plants
 - Will not include Eternal Portals
 - Will not implement hammers, forging, infusing or alloying
-- Will make the End Veil enchantment available exclusively as _extremely rare_ loot (cannot be obtained from villagers or the enchantment table)
+- Will feature the End Veil effect, but solely as a potion effect, not as an enchantment

 ### New Features